 - TOEFL or IELTS scores for international students

-- GRE scores are required for Ph.D. applications
+- GRE scores are NOT required for Ph.D. applications

 - Three Letters of Recommendation

 - Personal Statements should address applicant’s interest in the field of adult education, relevant past experiences, motivations, and future research and professional career goals

 All doctoral degrees in the College of Education require a minimum of 72 graduate credit hours beyond the bachelor’s degree.
 Most doctoral programs in the College of Education require a minimum of 60 graduate credit hours beyond an approved master’s degree.

 This course of study for the Adult and Lifelong Education concentration is applicable to Ph.D. students admitted from Fall 2016 to the present.
 Course descriptions can be found in the university course catalog.